vzaigrin/calculator/README.md

 This is umbrella project for command-line calculator.
 I will use it for studying different computer languages.

+Calculator should read input (and execute expressions) in the interactive mode or from the file.

+**Command line arguments**:
+- -i - interactive mode (default) - read and execute expressions until EOF or command 'quit' or 'exit'
+- -e expression - execute expression and exit
+- -f file - read and execute expressions from the file and exit or proceed to interactive mode if *-i* option is provided

 # Input Specification

 **Constants**